Qengineering/PyTorch-Jetson-Nano/README.md

 ----

-# PyTorch 1.7.0 for the Jeston Nano
+# PyTorch 1.7.0 for the Jetson Nano
 Python installation wheel for the Jetson Nano.<br/>
 Support of **CUDA 10.2** and **cuDNN 8.0**. <br/>
 For the installation guide see [Install PyTorch](https://qengineering.eu/install-pytorch-on-jetson-nano.html) <br/><br/>